roshmadosh/azure-az900-notes/1_Cloud_Concepts/1.1_Cloud-Computing/README.md

 How those responsibilities are split depend on the service you use.

-_You_ will always be responsible for the data you store, as well as who can access the data and on what kind of device (e.g. cell phone, computer, etc.).
+The consumer will _always_ be responsible for the data you store, as well as who can access the data and on what kind of device (e.g. cell phone, computer, etc.).

-The CSP will always be responsible for the physical data center, physical host (i.e. the computer itself, I think), and physical network.
+The CSP will _always_ be responsible for the physical data center, physical host (i.e. the computer itself, I think), and physical network.

 _Infrastructure as a Service (IaaS)_ is a service giving minimal responsiblity to the CSP.
 _Software as a Service (SaaS)_ gives minimal responsiblity to the user.
 _Platform as a Service (PaaS)_ falls somewhere in between.

-### What responsibilities fall "in-between" a IaaS and Saas?
+### What responsibilities fall "in-between" a IaaS and SaaS?
 1. Identity infrastructue management (e.g. if you use Azure Active Directory vs Auth0 for identity management)
 2. Applications
 3. Network controls (i.e. who can access your cloud-hosted resources on a network level)